TechStud/TCRD/README.md

 **Note on Saving:**
 * **Chrome/Edge:** A "Save As" window will pop up, allowing you to overwrite your old file if you choose.
 * **Firefox/Safari:** The file will automatically download to your "Downloads" folder.
 You may need to manually delete the old version.
 * 💡 **TIP:** All browsers have an option to open the Save File dialog interface when downloading files by default.
-You just need to enable it within your browser...
+If not enabled, you may simply need to enable it...
 In your browser go to: Settings -> Downloads -> Enable the related 'Ask where to save each file before downloading' option.

 ---